 Typically, investors can design their own portfolios for regular brokerage accounts, IRAs, and UTMAs/UGMAs.
 College savers using 529 plans can choose among a menu of pre-established portfolios.

-The minimums are $1,000 to invest in mutual funds and $3,000 to open a brokerage services account, making the entry point at Vanguard one of the highest hurdles among discount brokers.
+The minimums are $1,000 to invest in mutual funds and the cost of an ETF share to open and use a brokerage services account.

 At $1,000 for the mutual funds, I can invest in Target Retirement funds, which are mutual funds comprised of mutual funds; for example, Vanguard Target Retirement 2040 Fund (VFORX) contains Investor Shares of Vanguard Total Stock Market Index Fund, Vanguard Total International Stock Index Fund, Vanguard Total Bond Market II Index Fund, and Vanguard Total International Bond Index Fund.
 At this price point, I can also buy shares of the Vanguard STAR Fund, also a fund of funds that provides broad market diversification and a 60/40 mix of stocks and bonds.

-A $3,000 investment will go much further, allowing me to buy a next-level tier of market index and actively managed mutual funds.
-Plus, as I mentioned earlier, I can open a brokerage account to purchase stocks, ETFs, bonds, and CDs (note that the brokerage account is distinct from the mutual-fund accounts).
+An investment in a brokerage account allows me to purchase stocks, ETFs, bonds, and CDs (note that the brokerage account is distinct from the mutual-fund accounts).